WWX9/academic-ppt-maker/README.md

 This version was distilled from a local corpus of conference slides, with special emphasis on:

 - logic-first references such as the `Du Siqi` deck, the `accessible map research` deck, the `Cai Jiannan` deck, and the `Liu Baoju` deck
-- appearance priors from Zhou Liang and selected decks from Peking University, Wuhan University, and Tsinghua-linked authors
+- appearance priors from selected decks from Peking University, Wuhan University, and Tsinghua-linked authors

-The skill explicitly treats:

-- `Zhou Liang` as a high-priority **visual** reference
-- `Du Siqi / Cai Jiannan / Liu Baoju` style decks as stronger **logic** references

 If logic and appearance conflict, logic wins.